Air Travel Tax

 8. Security for Payment of Tax

-The Revenue Commissioners have power to require an airline operator to provide security for payment of ATT.
+The Revenue Commissioners may require an airline operator to provide security for payment of ATT.
 This could arise, for example, if an airline operator does not comply satisfactorily with filing and payment requirements.
 If security is being required, Revenue will specify to the airline operator concerned the type and amount of security that must be provided.

 9. Groundhandling Supplier’s Liability for Tax